-On March 31, 2006, we entered into a new \$200 million revolving senior secured credit facility (the "New Credit Facility").
-The New Credit Facility is being provided by Bank of America, N.A., as Administrative Agent, Deutsche Bank Trust Company Americas, UBS Securities LLC, General Electric Capital Corporation, LaSalle Bank N.A., and Citicorp North America, Inc. and will be used for acquisitions and general corporate purposes.
+At June 30, 2006, we had no outstanding borrowings under our \$200 million revolving senior secured credit facility (the "New Credit Facility"); however, \$2.9 million was utilized for the issuance of letters of credit, leaving availability of \$197.1 million.
+The New Credit Facility, entered into on March 31, 2006, is being provided by Bank of America, N.A., as Administrative Agent, Deutsche Bank Trust Company Americas, UBS Securities LLC, General Electric Capital Corporation, LaSalle Bank N.A., and Citicorp North America, Inc. and will be used for acquisitions and general corporate purposes.

-The New Credit Facility replaces our previous \$200 million senior secured credit facility (the "Prior Credit Facility"), which has been terminated.
+The New Credit Facility replaced our previous \$200 million senior secured credit facility (the "Prior Credit Facility"), that was terminated on March 31, 2006.
 We will realize a 125 basis point savings on LIBOR-based loans under the New Credit Facility, as compared to LIBOR-based loans under our Prior Credit Facility.
 The New Credit Facility matures on March 31, 2010, and includes an "accordion feature" that permits us to expand our borrowing capacity to \$300 million during our first two years.

 For the three-month period ending March 31, 2006, we recorded a one-time, non-cash charge of approximately \$2.7 million relating to the write-off of deferred financing costs associated with the termination of our Prior Credit Facility.
-At March 31, 2006, we had \$4.5 million of borrowings outstanding under our New Credit Facility and \$3.9 million was utilized for the issuance of letters of credit, leaving availability of \$191.6 million.
-The \$4.5 million of outstanding borrowings had a blended interest rate of 6.33% at March 31, 2006.

 Our long-term borrowings require us to meet certain property level financial covenants and corporate financial covenants, including prescribed leverage, fixed charge coverage, minimum net worth, limitations on additional indebtedness and limitations on dividend payouts.
-As of March 31, 2006, we were in compliance with all property level and corporate financial covenants.
+As of June 30, 2006, we were in compliance with all property level and corporate financial covenants.